|

 to shelter from the elements.
 But KFC always makes for a good lunch.
 And on

-also has bar staff who know how marvellous their pub
+However it also has bar staff who know how marvellous

 On the way

-we’d go visit the most recent fruit of my loin.
-Unfortunately she wasn’t in,
+go visit the most recent fruit of my loin.
+Unfortunately

-but “Thing Two” from Doctor Seuss was there in her pyjamas to welcome
+she wasn’t in, but “Thing Two” from Doctor Seuss was there in her

-us.
+pyjamas to welcome us.
 Or that was my initial reaction.
-I am told that they are very nice
+I am told that they

-pricey, so I got a starter set which in only fifteen days will give me twenty
+looked a bit pricey, so I got a starter set which in only fifteen days will

-doesn’t work I will console myself with the thought of how much money I could
+I will console myself with the thought of how much money I could have wasted

-have wasted if I had bought the bigger kit.
-Loyal readers are very welcome to
+if I had bought the bigger kit.
+Loyal readers are very welcome to point and

-point and laugh at my box of “Stout Fellow” as it bubbles away in my
+laugh at my box of “Stout Fellow” as it bubbles away in my kitchen.

-kitchen.
-And loyal readers who respect the stout are very welcome to try some
+And loyal readers who respect the stout are very welcome to try some when I

 |

-that stopped me getting up at hourly intervals during the night, getting more
+None of that stopped me getting up at hourly intervals during the

-and more worried that my home brew wasn’t doing anything.
-Fortunately for my
+night, getting more and more worried that my home brew wasn’t doing anything.

-nerves, when I got up (properly) this morning it was bubbling away
+Fortunately for my nerves, when I got up (properly) this morning it

 gone beach fishing this morning.
 I heard him going.
 I expect my loyal readers